Political Management Degree Requirements

 How to find voters for electoral and advocacy campaigns and tailor communications to them.
 Database analytics, list management, questionnaire design, target weighting, predictive modeling.
 Review of randomized and natural experiments in light of theoretic principles and findings from public opinion research.
 Skill development in use of spreadsheets and basic statistical packages.
 (Prof. Green)

 6442 Campaigns Around the World (3 credits, offered every other spring)

 Global Politics Concentration

 If you plan to impact politics at a global level, the Global Politics concentration will give you the tools to decipher the political environment in various regions around the globe, as well as the tools needed to build coalitions to impact society and government.
-This concentration replaces our Advocacy in the Global Environment master's degree and is an official concentration, which will be noted on your transcript.
+This option replaces our Advocacy in the Global Environment master's degree and is an official concentration, which will be noted on your transcript.